shaliulab/idtrackerai/docs/source/GUI_explained.rst

 tracking intervals with 1 frame gaps using the *multiple tracking intervals* feature (see item 11. and IDENTITY MATCHING tutorial).

-3. **Session name**: Type here the name of the tracking session (e.g. *my_test*).
+3. **Session name**: Type here the name of the tracking session (e.g. *test*).
-A folder with the name *session_mytest* will be created in the same folder where the video is.
-All the data generated for the tracking of the video and the tracking results will be outputed in this folder.
+A folder with the name *session_test* will be created in the same folder where the video is.
+All the data generated for the tracking of the video and the tracking results will be output in this folder.

 4. **Save parameters**: Click *Save parameters* to save the preprocessing parameters of the main panel into a *.json* file.
 You can use this *.json* file to track the video